-The consolidated financial statements have been prepared in accordance with existing accounting principles generally accepted in the United States of America ("GAAP"), under the rules and regulations of the U.S. Securities and Exchange Commission (the "SEC").
-In addition, certain reclassifications of amounts previously reported have been made to the accompanying consolidated financial statements in order to conform to current presentation.
+The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and the rules and regulations of the U.S. Securities and Exchange Commission (the "SEC").
+The financial information included herein reflects the consolidated financial position of the Company as of December 31, 2023, and 2022, and its consolidated results of operations and cash flows for the years then ended.
+Certain reclassifications of amounts previously reported have been made to the accompanying consolidated financial statements in order to conform to current presentation.
 Additionally, since there are no differences between net income (loss) and comprehensive income (loss), all references to comprehensive income (loss) have been excluded from the consolidated financial statements.